-A stepping stone from secondary education to college, TAS vocational studies offer a wide range of vocational qualifications.
+Providing a stepping stone from secondary education to college, TAS vocational studies offer a wide range of vocational qualifications.
 Full and part time placements are offered with added work experience

 College Campus Tours

-Throughout the academic year, TAS staff will be organising a number of college campus tours to show the pupils what life at a college is like.
+Throughout the academic year, staff will be organising a number of college campus tours to show the pupils what life at a college is like.